nogibjj/data-engineering-ids-706/Assignment-1/README.md

 ### Steps to run the analysis locally
 1. Download the ZVHI file from https://www.zillow.com/research/data/ where date type="ZVHI All Homes" and geography = "Metro & U.S."
 2. Clone the Repo.
+3. Install all libraries from the requirements.txt file
-3. Update the zhvi_data_loc on #38.
+4. Update the zhvi_data_loc on #38.
+5. Run zhvi_eda.py

 ### To Do